 Call Waste Management at 1 (800) 592-9995 to request a CFL Bulb Recycling Bag be mailed to you.
 You may also fill out the online request form

 .
+We also have bags available at City Hall.
 Fill the bag with your burnt out bulbs, seal the bag, and place the bag on top of your blue recycling cart on your collection day.
 Please note that broken bulbs and fluorescent tubes are not accepted.